Reality Check: Knowledge for sale?

 What's the scale of contract cheating?

-The QAA told Reality Check that they believe contract cheating is on the rise.
+The QAA told Reality Check that it believes contract cheating is on the rise.

-In its 2016 report the agency said leaflets advertising essay services had been handed out on campuses.
+In its 2016 report, the agency said leaflets advertising essay services had been handed out on campuses.
 There were also reports of adverts appearing on university notice boards.

-One UK essay writing company boasts that it's helped more than 25,000 students over the past 15 years.
+One UK essay writing company boasts that it has helped more than 25,000 students over the past 15 years.

 But we don't know how many of those students who used the service went on to submit the essays as their own.